Skip to content

 The Detroit location page on an HVAC company website

-3. Write educational content that answers customer searches
+4. Write educational content to answer customer searches

 HVAC SEO content example on Google

-If your website provides enough value to keep visitors on your website, customers will consider your business a trusted source of information—and a trusted place to hire an HVAC contractor from.
+If your website provides value paired with clear next steps, customers will consider your business a trusted source of information—and a trusted HVAC contractor they should hire.

 HVAC keyword search on WordStream

-You’ll see that “why is my heater leaking water” is a keyword that more homeowners search every month (approximately 2,400), and that the competition is low.
+You’ll see that “why is my heater leaking water” is a keyword that roughly 2.4K homeowners search every month, with a low number of websites competing for that term.
+This is a good keyword to write about.

-Successful content marketing takes a lot of work.
-Consider investing in a freelancer or an HVAC SEO agency to help you create helpful content that competes with more established HVAC websites.
+Pro Tip: Successful content marketing takes a lot of work.
+Consider investing in a freelancer or an HVAC SEO agency to help you create quality content that is highly visible in search engines and competes with more established HVAC websites.

 5. Set up your Google Business Profile

-A Google Business Profile is a free online business listing that appears on Google Search or Maps whenever someone in your area searches for HVAC services.
+A Google Business Profile (formerly Google My Business) is a free business listing that appears on Google Search or Maps when someone searches for HVAC services in your area.

 HVAC Google Business Profile on search

-The more complete and detailed your Business Profile is, the more likely it is to show up when customers search for HVAC companies near them.
+The more complete and detailed your Business Profile is, the more likely it is to show up when customers search for HVAC companies nearby.

-When you build your Business Profile, Google will guide you through covering the basics like your service area, hours of operation, contact information, and a link to your website.
-As a service business, you don’t even need a physical address to set up your profile.
+When you build your Business Profile, you can include your service area, hours of operation, contact details, and a link to your site.
+You don’t need a physical address to set up your profile.

-To make your Business Profile look more detailed and professional so you can improve your performance on search, add:
+To make your Business Profile look more detailed and professional—and improve your ranking in search engine results—you can also add:

 • A list of your HVAC services